sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 **BLOCK 2: Define analysis in `MrBayes`**:

 * `charset`: this command is used to specify different datasets that you want to analyse based on your pre-defined input alignment.
 For instance, you may have two genes which could be labelled with a specific tag and which number of nucleotide bases is defined.
 This command can also be useful if you decide to partition your dataset and give a specific tag to each alignment block.
-The format followed is the following: `charset <name_set>=<start_post>:<end_pos>`.
+The format followed is the following: `charset <name_set>=<start_pos>:<end_pos>`.
 * `partition`: this command uses the information you have passed to `charset` and the names you gave to each character set.
 The format followed is the following: `partition <name_partition> = <num_partitions>:<name_charset1>, ...,<name_chraset_n`.
 E.g.:

  ```text